onakasuitacity/practice/README.md

 # practice
-implementation of algorithm, data structure
+implementation of algorithm, data structure with Python 3.x